drewrwilson/drewrwilson.github.io/_posts/projects/2015-12-07-killer-tofu.md

 ## Step 5: Place tofu in laser cutter

-In the laser cutter, place a paper towel on the grate with your tofu on top.
+In the laser cutter, place a paper towel on the grate and your tofu on top.

 ![place in laser cutter](/assets/img/projects/killer-tofu/killer-tofu-18.jpg)